riley-hendrickson/ToDoListAPI/README.md

 # ToDoListAPI
-Simple RESTful API for a ToDoList with user authentication, bootstrapped with java spring boot *currently in development*
+Simple RESTful API for a ToDoList with user authentication, bootstrapped with java spring boot \n *currently in development*